simonswain/lancaster/README.md

 calls that they can read or write.

 Clients can access Lancaster either via a Javascript object (direct api access) or via REST and Websockets.
-The libraty contains an api server you can spin up when you need it.
+The library contains an api server you can spin up when you need it.

 A separate worker process you control runs the node fn processing and